Proposed Hospital Expansion FAQs

 Do you have data to support the need for an expansion?

-Yes.
+YES.
 The District completed a market assessment in 2025 that included analysis of demographic trends, service utilization, and patient origin data.
 The assessment identified that a portion of residents currently travel outside the district, including to Spokane and Coeur d’Alene, to access certain healthcare services.
 These findings are consistent with the District’s 2025 Community Health Needs Assessment, which also identified gaps in access to specific services locally.

 The data indicate opportunities to expand certain services within the community based on current utilization patterns and projected population needs.
 In-district availability of these services would allow more patients to receive care locally rather than traveling outside the area.
 The proposed expansion and renovation are intended to align facility capacity with these identified service needs.